 I hope this article on Fix Too Many Redirects Error WordPress Problems was some assistance to you.

-You’re linking to another page with the focus keyword you want this page to rank for
+This might also be an interesting read you’re linking to another page with the focus keyword you want this page to rank for.